sherlock-wings/snowflake_sandbox/RBAC/access_definitions/full.md

 # What is this document?

-This document is meant to provide a clear definition of what "Read" access means in this data project.
+This document is meant to provide a clear definition of what "Full" access means in this data project.
 This definition will be expressed both in plain english and as executable SQL Statements.

 ## Context